+Lesson times are arranged between yourself and your teacher.
 There are no restrictions on how frequent your lessons are (weekly, fortnightly etc.) – this is completely up to you and your teacher to decide.
-However, the 5-lesson package must be redeemed within a 6-month period or it becomes void.
+However, the lesson package must be redeemed within a 6-month period or it becomes void.

 Full payment is required upfront prior to lessons commencing.
 There are no refunds available.

 To register for JMI Private Lessons, please complete the online registration form.
 Once the form is completed, we will contact you within 2 business days to confirm your Private Lessons Package and put you in contact with your teacher.

 Tom Kakanis is a Brisbane-based jazz guitarist, songwriter, and guitar teacher.
 With a passion for a wide variety of genres, Tom is dedicated to helping his students understand the complexities of the guitar and music theory to improve their ability to improvise, write songs, and express themselves freely.
 He offers tailored teaching to meet each student’s individual needs and is committed to helping them achieve their musical goals through patient guidance.

 Tom’s teaching style focus’s on exploring theory, the fretboard, harmony, expression, and improvisation techniques, as well as techniques for improving as a songwriter and composer.